-Michael S. Levine is counsel at Hunton & Williams LLP, where he focuses his practice on business litigation, insurance coverage advice and related coverage litigation.
-He may be reached at mlevine@hunton.com.
+Michael S. Levine is counsel at Hunton & Williams LLP, focusing his practice on complex business litigation, insurance coverage advice and related coverage litigation.
+He may be contacted at mlevine@hunton.com.

 For more information, or to begin your free trial: